dymmond/edgy/docs/queries/queries.md

 If you want raw sql see the print statements.
 You most probably want a dialect specific sql string for non-basic sql types because otherwise some features are not supported or cause warnings.

+## Debugging

+QuerySet contains a cached debug property named `sql` which contains the QuerySet as query with inserted blanks.

 [model]: ../models.md
 [managers]: ../managers.md